 Baby yellow potatoes are an absolute dream with this recipe, since the skins are tender and the flesh is creamy but firm, not powdery.
 Red potatoes are also delicious, and Russet potatoes also work well with this recipe.
 However, if you’re buying potatoes for this recipe, go for baby yellow potatoes!

 These potatoes are perfect for throwing together for dinner, picnics, potlucks, and basically anything you can think of.
 Try them with hearty meats, barbecue, or meatloaf for a rich, perfectly seasoned side.
+They’d be perfect with these Air Fryer Sausages from our sister site, Easy Healthy Recipes!

 What You Need To Make Potatoes in the Air Fryer